Long Plane Trees: Convex and flat convex point sets

 Now we are ready to prove that any caterpillar, including a path, can be the longest plane tree of some flat arc. \thmcaterpillars* \begin{proof} We will define a flat arc $\pe_C$ such that the unique longest tree $\Topt$ of $\pe_C$ is isomorphic to $C$.
 Consider a flat arc $\pe=\{a_1,\dots,a_{m+1}\}$, with a yet unspecified gap sequence $\{g_i\}_{i=1}^m$.
 Take the caterpillar $C$ and let $T$ be its drawing onto $\pe$ that contains the edge $a_1a_{m+1}$ and is zigzagging (it is easy to see that such a drawing always exists).
 By~\cref{lem:unimodal} its cover sequence $\Cover(T)=\{c_i\}_{i=1}^m$ is a unimodal permutation of $\{1,2,\dots,m\}$.
 The total length $|T|$ of $T$ can be expressed as $|T|=\sum_{i=1}^m c_i\cdot g_i$.

-Now we specify the gap sequence: For $i=1,\dots,m$ set $g_i=c_i$.
+Now we specify the gap sequence: for $i=1,\dots,m$ set $g_i=c_i$.
 It is easy to see that this sequence defines a plane tree $T$; see \cref{fig:flat-convex-2}.
-It suffices to show that $T$ coincides with the longest plane tree $\Topt$ of $\pe$.
+It suffices to show that $T$ constitutes the longest plane tree $\Topt$ of $\pe$.

-By~\cref{thm:convex}, $\Topt$ must be a zigzagging caterpillar.
-Moreover, note that $a_1a_{m+1}$ is an edge of $\Topt$: Indeed, assume otherwise.
-Since $a_1a_{m+1}$ does not cross any other edge, adding it to $\Topt$ produces a plane graph with a single cycle.
-Since all edges of $\Topt$ are shorter than $a_1a_{m+1}$, omitting any other edge from that cycle creates a longer plane tree, a contradiction.
+By~\cref{thm:convex}, $\Topt$ is a zigzagging caterpillar.
+Also, $a_1a_{m+1}$ is an edge of $\Topt$: suppose not.
+Since $a_1a_{m+1}$ does not cross any other edge, adding it to $\Topt$ produces a plane graph with a single cycle $C$.
+All edges of $\Topt$ are shorter than $a_1a_{m+1}$, so omitting any other edge from $C$ yields a longer plane tree, a contradiction.